-After the successful invasion of Sicily and the fall of Mussolini in the summer of 1943, Allied leaders felt the time was right to make a move on mainland Italy.
+After the successful campaigns in North Africa, the invasion of Sicily, and the fall of Mussolini in the summer of 1943, Allied leaders felt the time was right to make a move on mainland Italy.

 On September 9, 1943 an Allied invasion force of around 165,000 troops landed on the beaches of Salerno, Italy.
 This landing, Operation Avalanche, was one third of a 3-part amphibious initiative.
 (The other landings were Operation Baytown in Calabria (September 3) and Operation Slapstick in Taranto (also September 9).